Vestmannaeyjar (Westman Islands) 여행 가이드

 When the eruption ended, the island slowly repopulated to about 85 percent of its previous population; about one-fifth of the buildings were destroyed.

 The town, however, now had a long stretch of new land to build a runway on, and a volcano in its centre to draw guests.
 Ever since the Westman Islands have recovered as a popular tourist destination.

 The Westman Islands today

-Today, the Westman Islands attract thousands of visitors of years, for a variety of reasons.
+Today, the Westman Islands attract thousands of visitors for years, for a variety of reasons.
 Many wish to visit the Eldborg crater and learn about the eruption in depth at the Eldheimar Museum.
-Others come for the incredible nature opportunities.
+Others come for incredible nature opportunities.

 First and foremost amongst these are the chances for puffin watching.
 Ten million puffins nest in Iceland between May and September, and more of them come to the Westman Islands than anywhere else.

 They nest in cliffs, crags and sea stacks, and can be easily seen by travelling on foot or by boat.
 Towards the end of the season, many of the pufflings get confused by the lights of the town as they try to make their way to the ocean, and end up in the streets; it is thus a local tradition amongst the children to collect them and throw them in the sea.

 Some business-savvy young ones used to even collect them up, and ‘sell’ them to tourists to release.